October 31st, 2007

 The fish did well, laying huge numbers of eggs, many of which were distributed in the UK.
 When my first bag was ready I had a lot of tank space, and so raised a LOT of fry.

-The ‘hump’ evident in the third picture is a typical sign of an old notho.
-But notice the red blotch that has developped at the base of the dorsal fin.
+The 'hump' evident in the middle picture is a typical sign of an old notho.
+But notice the red blotch that has developed at the base of the dorsal fin.
 Will this be a common feature in elderly males of this species?

 These photos don't actually show the full extent of redness of this fish, as the flash tends to wash it out - in the body in particular, and also the blue of the eye.
 The final picture (below) shows the same fish, also photographed this month (Oct 2007), but without a flash.

 This species is very peaceful - the more colourful males are certainly more shy than the females and subordinate males, so tend to lurk in the darker areas of the tank.
 They are also hardy and show no real tendency to eat their siblings.

 Due to its peaceful nature, long life and bright colouration, this would make a good beginners Nothobranchius species.